-Another great tool is the Grammarly Spell Checker and one which I’ve made great use of.
+Another great tool is the Grammarly Spell Checker.
 There’s a free version and it checks your grammar as well as spelling.
-It’s great for a basic spelling and grammar check on your work, suggesting improvements if a sentence doesn’t read well.
+It’s great for a basic check on your work, suggesting improvements if a sentence doesn’t read well.

 Here’s ten of the most common spelling mistakes and corrections.
-Use this to make sure you’re writing doesn’t contain these errors.
+Use this to make sure your writing doesn’t contain these errors.

 Hiring a copywriter is another way to make sure your copy and blog posts are high quality and don’t contain spelling mistakes.
 If you need professional help, contact me here.